Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Report an issue/bug with the game
+description: Report an issue/bug with the game
-title: "[Bug] Title or description of issue"
+title: "[Bug] "
-labels: issue/bug
+labels: [issue/bug]
-assignees: ''
+assignees:

----

-**Describe the bug**
+body:
+  - type: textarea
+  id: bug-desc
+  attributes:
+    label: Describe the bug
-A clear and concise description of what the bug is.
+    description: A clear and concise description of what the bug is.

-**To Reproduce**
+    placeholder: Tell us what happened
+  validations:
+    required: true
+  - type: textarea
+  id: steps
+  attributes:
-Steps to reproduce the behavior:
+    label: Steps to reproduce the behavior
+    description: A clear and concise description of what the bug is.
+    placeholder: Tell us how to reproduce
-1. Go to '...'
+    value: "1.
+Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error"

-**Expected behavior**
+  validations:
+    required: true
+  - type: textarea
+  id: expected
+  attributes:
+    label: Expected behavior
-A clear and concise description of what you expected to happen.
+    description: A clear and concise description of what you expected to happen.

-**Screenshots**
+    placeholder: What was suppose to happen
+  - type: markdown
+    attributes:
+    value: |
       If applicable, add screenshots to help explain your problem.

-**Environment**
+  - type: textarea
+  id: env
+  attributes:
+    label: Environment
+    description: Your hardware info, game version etc.
+    placeholder:
- - Teardown Version [e.g. 0.6.2 (patch 1) -- this is visible at the bottom-right of the main menu]
+    value: " - Teardown Version [e.g. 0.6.2 (patch 1) -- this is visible at the bottom-right of the main menu]
 - OS: [e.g. Windows/Linux]
 - GPU:
 - Graphics driver version:
+- CPU:"
- - CPU:
+  - type: textarea

-**Additional context**
+  id: additional-context
+  attributes:
+    label: Additional context
-Add any other context about the problem here.
+    description: Add any other context about the problem here.